Characters of the Dead or Alive series: Rig

 Before the sixth tournament starts, Rig overhears Mila and Zack's about the situation which a street fighter Diego is in, relating to his ill-mother, and manage to convince the latter to join the tournament for their sake.
 Rig also the one who handles the promotion of Armstrong wrestling family and Mila for the wrestling tournament.
 While in a middle of cheering the sixth tournament battles, Rig ended up being brainwashed by Christie twice.
-Rig's disappearance and why Mugen Tenshin and Hayabusa ninja clans are after him, cause Bass worries his situation.
+Rig's disappearance and why the Mugen Tenshin and Hayabusa ninja clans are after him cause Bass to worry about his situation.